 Digital Public Relations (PR) is a strategy used to increase awareness and visibility of your brand using online channels.
 Digital PR is similar to traditional PR but it offers the opportunity to reach more people in a measurable and targeted way.

 Digital PR is a powerful strategy that allows companies to speak directly to their target audience at any time and anywhere.
 By connecting and sharing with your audience, it’s possible to start a dialogue that clarifies your focus and spreads news and information more quickly.

 In this blog, we will cover:

-Traditional PR involves networking with journalists in order to get featured in print publications.
-At one time, the goal of a publicist who specialized in traditional PR was to get their clients included in newspapers, magazines, radio, and television.
-Most people who specialized in traditional PR have shifted their focus to include digital PR - often finding higher readerships or viewership on online content than offline - although some traditional forms of PR may still be used.
+Traditional PR involves networking with journalists to get featured in print publications.
+At one time, the goal of a publicist who specialized in traditional PR was to leverage contact to get their clients promoted or quoted in media (e.g. newspapers, magazines, radio, and television) or crisis reputation management.

 Here are some of the ways digital PR can benefit your brand: